exasol/test-db-builder-java/doc/design.md

 ### Granting System Privileges to Database Users
 `dsn~granting-system-privileges-to-database-users~1`

-Users can grant System Privileges to created database users.
+Users can select and grant System Privileges to created database users from the list of supported System Privileges.

 Covers:

-* `req~creating-users~1`
+* `req~granting-system-privileges-to-users~1`

 Needs: impl, utest, itest